-The first number you should dial after a burn injury is definitely 911, your trusted friends or family with medical experience or other medical professionals.
-The next call, though, should be to experienced burn injury attorneys who will help you right away and make sure you are getting the proper medical attention.
+The first number you should dial after a burn injury is definitely 911, your trusted friends or family with medical experience, or other medical professionals.
+The next call, though, should be to an experienced burn injury attorney who will help you right away and make sure you are getting the proper medical attention.
 Our firm can start investigating your burn injury case and maximize its scope and your potential compensation.
 Call today so we can start helping you at (951) 977-7787.

 Burns can be caused by heat, radiation, chemicals, electricity, or friction.
 Currently, burns cause the death of about three hundred thousand people a year around the globe and countless many more burn injury cases.
 Four thousand of those burn deaths are Americans with half of that number sadly being children under fifteen.

 People are burned each and every day in California.
-The following is a list of possible causes for burns.
-Each of these types of burns can cause first, second or third degree burns.
+The following is a list of possible causes of burns.
+Each of these types of burns can cause first, second, or third-degree burns.

 For serious burn injuries, treatments may also include skin grafting, the removal of dead skin (debridement), cosmetic surgery, or other types of surgeries for burn injuries.
 Massage, acupuncture, and physical therapy are some of the supporting treatments for better health.

 Many burns are the result of chemicals.
-If your burn injury is the result of contact with a corrosive chemical and you also think that some of the chemical may have been swallowed, here is the Poison Control phone number to call immediately: 1-800-222-1222.
+If your burn injury is the result of contact with a corrosive chemical and you also think that some of the chemicals may have been swallowed, here is the Poison Control phone number to call immediately: 1 (800) 222-1222.